Geekdude/Geekdude.github.io/_pages/research.md

 Specifically, I have worked on framework development, the DANNA and DANNA2 digital neuromorphic processors, and neuromorphic application development.
 My focus has been on communication between traditional computers and neuromorphic processors.
 I have developed the NACC (Neuromorphic Array Communications Controller) to support high-speed, low-latency communication between the host PC and neuromorphic system.
-I have also designed and built SNACC (Scaled-up Neuromorphic Array Communications Controller), which uses a NACC to connect multiple neuromorphic processors together to build larger unified neuromorphic systems to run large neural networks.
+I have also designed and built SNACC (Scaled-up Neuromorphic Array Communications Controller), which uses a NACC to connect multiple neuromorphic processors together for the purpose of building a large unified neuromorphic system.
-This system also supports real-time communication with the Host PC.
+This system is designed to run large neural networks and also supports real-time communication with the Host PC.

 ## SNACC
 ![tennlab]({% link /assets/images/snacc.png %})